-The HI 4050's Integrated Technician feature, in conjunction with an IT Junction Box, provides built-in diagnostics enabling you to troubleshoot and diagnose your weighing system from the front panel, web browser, or over a network.
+The HI 4050 INTEGRATED TECHNICIAN, in conjunction with an IT Junction Box, provides built-in diagnostics enabling you to troubleshoot and diagnose your weighing system from the front panel, web browser, or over a network.
 You can read individual load sensor voltages and weights, make comparisons, and isolate individual system components for quick and easy troubleshooting.